 - G. The candidate will prepare lesson plans for each lesson taught.
-The format should be under the guidance of the Cooperating Teacher and University Program Supervisor.
-The candidate will always have a copy of their lesson plans available for the Cooperating Teacher and will meet all deadlines for creating the lesson plans as set forth by the Cooperating Teacher.
+The format should be under the guidance of the District-Assigned Mentor Teacher and University Program Supervisor.
+The candidate will always have a copy of their lesson plans available for the District-assigned Mentor Teacher and will meet all deadlines for creating the lesson plans.
 Certain copies of the lesson plans will be submitted via the Fieldwork Canvas course to the University Program Supervisor before a formal observation.
 Failure to do so, or consistent tardiness in submitting preparation materials may result in a no credit (NC) in fieldwork courses. - H. The University will be responsible for providing a program supervisor, as defined by the CTC, to observe and evaluate academic performance.
 University Program Supervisors are employed by the University to direct, observe, and evaluate the performance of teacher candidates engaged in fieldwork experiences for academic purposes only. - I. The candidate will be visited by their assigned University Program Supervisor.
-Candidates and university supervisors should follow the supervision schedule indicated in the Fieldwork Canvas course. - J. In some rare cases, the university will assign a program supervisor that is remote to provide virtual supervision.
+Candidates and University Program Supervisors should follow the supervision schedule indicated in the Fieldwork Canvas course. - J. In some rare cases, the university will assign a program supervisor that is remote to provide virtual supervision.
 This is almost always the case for when the placement location or subject-area pose geographic challenges.
 University Program Supervisors may conduct observation hours asynchronously or synchronously.
-Virtual visits must first be approved by the School of Education and the school site, Cooperating Teacher, and pupil's parents. - K. University Program Supervisor assignments are made by the School of Education based on the University Program Supervisor's credential type, geographic location, and the number of candidates they can oversee.
-Due to these parameters, it is not possible for candidates to request a specific University Program Supervisor.
-Unless under unforeseen or extenuating circumstances, the University Program Supervisor assignments will not be changed.
+Virtual visits must first be approved by the School of Education and the school site, and pupil's parents. - K. University Program Supervisor assignments are made by the School of Education based on the University Program Supervisor's credential type, geographic location, and the number of candidates they can oversee.
+Due to these parameters, it is not possible for the School of Education to pair candidates with a requested University Program Supervisor.
+Unless under unforeseen or extenuating circumstances, the University Program Supervisor assignments will not be changed. - L. The candidate will work with a District-Assigned Mentor Teacher.
+Per CTC, the candidate will be provided a minimum of 72 hours of District-Assigned Mentor Teacher/district support during the academic year.
+Prior to beginning the internship, the candidate should ensure they are aware of their District-Assigned Mentor Teacher and how to contact them.
+This information will likely be provided by the district or principal.
+The candidate should connect with the District-Assigned Mentor Teacher prior to the beginning of the internship, as appropriate.